claudioMiraka/Encounters-end-to-end/README.md

 ## Suggestions

-After you create a flutter project copy the ymal file and run flutter pub get.
+After you create a flutter project copy the ymal file and the asset folder then run flutter pub get.
 Then you can copy the lib folder

-NOTE: you need to configure you Firebase project adn Firebase Cloud Functions in order to use the app correctly
+NOTE: you need to configure you Firebase project adn Firebase Cloud Functions in order to use the app correctly There is also a file for firebase rules to apply on the Firebase console

 The app supports different laguages.
 To add a new language look at the Language folder, add your dart file with the new laguage and add it to the Language.dart file.